Lindsay Armaou

-Lindsay Gael Christian Elaine Armaou (Λίντσεϊ Αρμάου; born 18 December 1978) is a Greek-born Irish actress and singer.
+Lindsay Armaou (Λίντσεϊ Αρμάου; born 18 December 1978) is a Greek-born Irish actress and singer.
 She is best known as a member of girl group B*Witched and for her roles as Sister Georgina in the crime thriller film The Smoke (2014) and Marlene Flynn in the Netflix drama Stay Close (2021).

 Early life and education

 Armaou was born on 18 December 1978 in Athens, Greece, to a Greek father and an Irish mother.
 She plays piano and guitar, having learned both before she was thirteen years old.
 She also wrote music of her own prior to being in B*Witched.

 Career

 1998–02: B*Witched and hiatus

-In 1998, Edele Lynch formed the group 'Butterfly Farm' with her twin sister Keavy Lynch and their friend Sinéad O'Carroll.
+In 1998, Edele Lynch formed the group Butterfly Farm with her twin sister, Keavy Lynch, and their friend Sinéad O'Carroll.
 The trio began writing and recording together, but soon realised that there was "someone missing".
-Upon a friend Graham’s suggestion, they asked Armaou to come for an audition and she played a tape recording of a song called “United We Stand” she had written.
+Upon a friend Graham's suggestion, they asked Armaou to come for an audition and she played a tape recording of a song called "United We Stand" that she had written.
 The other girls liked it and Armaou became the fourth member of the band, who later changed their name to B*Witched.
-B*Witched enjoyed huge success worldwide, becoming the first act in history to have their first four singles debut at number one in the UK.
+B*Witched enjoyed huge success worldwide, becoming the first act in history to have their first four singles debut at number one on the UK Singles Chart.
 Their self-titled debut album also topped the UK Albums Chart and peaked at number 9 on the US Billboard Hot 100.
 B*Witched split up in 2002 and, after, she took a seven-year hiatus.